Fiona Martin: Political career

 Martin would go on to lose the seat to Labor's Sitou on a swing of around 8%.
 It was reported that after her loss the outgoing Prime Minister Scott Morrison didn't call Martin to commiserate her defeat.
 It was reported that eight months before the 2022 election Martin wanted then Treasurer Josh Frydenberg to lead the Liberal Party.

 After leaving Parliament, Martin returned to private practice and was later appointed to the Department of Education's expert working group on consent education and respectful relationships.
 She also became a patron of the charity Australians for Mental Health.
-In 2023, she endorsed a yes vote in the 2023 Indigenous Voice to Parliament refurendum.
+In 2023, she endorsed a yes vote in the 2023 Indigenous Voice to Parliament referendum.
 By 2024, Martin let her party membership lapse, citing negative experiences within the NSW Liberal Party.
 Nonetheless, she was reported in 2025 to be a member of the Moderate Liberal faction.

 Personal life

 Fiona Martin was initially married to Jeremy Martin, they separated in 2015.
 Martin later married Nicolai Clausen, who was a Danish citizen at the time of their marriage.
 Since December 2022, she has been in a relationship with Liberal senator Andrew Bragg.

 Martin was one of eleven MPs in the 46th Parliament of Australia who possessed a PhD, the others being Katie Allen, Jim Chalmers, Anne Aly, Andrew Leigh, Daniel Mulino, Jess Walsh, Adam Bandt, Mehreen Faruqi, Anne Webster and Helen Haines.